YashwanthKamireddi/Context-Aware-Music-Recommendation-System/README.md

 When you are ready for the cloud:

-1. Push the image to your container registry (Docker Hub or GHCR).
+1. Push the repo (minus the heavyweight datasets) to [Hugging Face Spaces](https://huggingface.co/spaces) and let their Docker runner build the FastAPI backend.
-2. Deploy the image on [Koyeb](https://www.koyeb.com/) Micro instances (free tier, no credit card).
+2. Host the static `frontend/` folder on Vercel with the project root set to `frontend/`.
+The only build step is copying the directory, so Vercel redeploys automatically whenever `main` updates.
-3. Host the static `frontend/` on Vercel and point it at the backend URL.
+3. In `frontend/static/config.js`, set `window.API_BASE_URL` to the Space URL (for example `https://yashhugs-context-aware-music-recommendation.hf.space`).

-The complete walkthrough lives in `docs/deployment_guide.md`.
+The complete walkthrough (including the lightweight Space mirror command and Vercel linking) lives in `docs/deployment_guide.md`.

 ## 🤖 Core ML Details